-I.1 Initial session setup using SDP security descriptions
+II.1 Initial session setup using SDP security descriptions

-This use case is presented in Appendix II.1.
-Figure I.1 outlines the network configuration as used in the message flow.
+This use case is presented in Appendix I.1.
+Figure II.1 outlines the network configuration as used in the message flow.

-{Editor’s note: Shall we exchange the sequence of use cases and call flows?}

-Figure I.1 – Configuration for the example call flow
+Figure II.1 – Configuration for the example call flow

 The scenario shows a simplified SIP session establishment.
 The TCP-client/server role is defined by the setup attribute (based on [IETF RFC 4145]), and the fingerprint of the UE’s certificate is included in the SDP (based on [IETF RFC 4572]).